Login

 Is it covered by insurance?

 Shockwave is currently not covered under insurance.
-Physicians have a CPT code in some cases for billing high intensity shockwave, but there is not a code for rehabilitation at this time.
+Physicians have a CPT code in some cases for billing high intensity shockwave, but there is not a code for low intensity shockwave used in rehabilitation at this time.

 Common pelvic health conditions treated: